surajit4444mondal/EOVSA_flare_pipeline/README.md

 4. doclean:            1 means will produce the final cleaned images using the self-calibrated dataset.
 5. cell:               Setting calc_cell  to False, will mean that you want to provide cell yourself.
 Note that you need to give cell for each spw in the MS in the form of a list.

+THINGS to NOTE:

-Sometimes, we need to run the selfcal code in a different machine than where the gen_IDB_MS was run.
+1. Sometimes, we need to run the selfcal code in a different machine than where the gen_IDB_MS was run.
 If you are in a similar situation, you can copy just the MS to the new machine.
 Then supply the name of the MS in rawcal_MS.
 Please ensure that it is accessible from workpath .

+2. Always ensure that you have a working installation of SUNCASA

+3. Please ensure that EOVSA is added to the observatories list of CASA.
+If not, please consider adding it.
+As a hack, you can run listobs in the pipeline machine and write the ouput in a file.
+If the rawcal_ms="temp.ms", then the output of listobs should be dumped into "temp.listobs".
+Copy the output of listobs to the workpath where you want to run "IDB_selfcal_pipeline_version.py" .